nurih/ai-foodie-buddy-rag-mongodb/README.md

 ### Embedding

-For the sake of speed, the using [the sentence transformer multi-qa-MiniLM-L6-cos-v1](<https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1#multi-qa-minilm-l6-cos-v1>) performed well on a local machine using CPU only.
+For the sake of speed, using [the sentence transformer multi-qa-MiniLM-L6-cos-v1](<https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1#multi-qa-minilm-l6-cos-v1>), which performed well on a local machine using CPU only.
 The embedding vector length is only 384.

 > :notebook: Changing to a different sentence transformer can yield different results during the retrieval stage of the RAG.
 YMMV.